|Type of material||Borrowing period||Number of renewals|

 Procedure to Challenge a Resource of Belk Library:

-Those persons wishing to challenge a resource are asked to print and complete a Request for Reconsideration form and submit the form at the Information Desk.
-The completed form will be reviewed by the Dean and University Librarian.
-The Dean may consult with librarians, faculty, or outside experts, but s/he will make the final decision.
+Those persons wishing to challenge a resource are asked to print and complete a Request for Reconsideration form and submit the form at the Library Service Desk.
+The completed form will be reviewed by the Dean of the Carol Grotnes Belk Library.
+The Dean may consult with librarians, faculty, or outside experts, but will make the final decision.
 Possible decisions include: (1) to remove the resource, (2) to retain the resource, (3) to retain the resource but reclassify it by location or call number, or (4) to balance the collection by adding materials that express alternative views of the issue.

 Some text adapted, with permission, from the policies of Clemson University, Drake University, and Northwestern University.